christian-casecommons/aws-docs/content/security-resources/index.md

 We will now establish a security resources playbook which will define security resources for both our **Demo Users** account and **Demo Resources** account.

 1\.
-Clone the [AWS Starter](https://github.com/casecommons/aws-starter) to a local folder called **demo-security-resources** and the re-initialise the Git repository.
+Clone the [AWS Starter](https://github.com/casecommons/aws-starter) to a local folder called **demo-security-resources** and re-initialise the Git repository.

 ```bash